RallySmith/logic2-ext-armdebug/README.md

 Simple ARM/Cortex debug/trace HLA extension for Saleae Logic2.

+Provides `TPIU` and `ITMDWT` analysers.

-Since the Saleae HLA extension world does not allow for nesting of HLA extensions on top of an existing extension (only on top of a base supported analyser) this extension provides a `Decode Style` choice to allow for some control over how and what parts of the TPIU ITM stream are decoded.
+Since the Saleae HLA extension world does not allow for nesting of HLA extensions on top of an existing extension (only on top of a base supported analyser) this extension provides a `Decode Style` choice to allow for some control over how and what parts of the TPIU and ITM/DWT streams are decoded.

 This means the user can instantiate multiple copies of the extension each showing specific aspects of the stream as required.
 The following